Christinaw97/MuonDAS2025/README.md

 - Tamer Elkafrawy
 - Beren Ozek

+This tutorial is forked from the Muon HATS offered in 2024: https://github.com/JanFSchulte/MuonHATS

 ## Technical setup

-This exercise is designed for, and tested at, the [Purdue Analysis Facility](https://analysis-facility.physics.purdue.edu/en/latest/) (AF).
+This exercise is tested at in CMSLPC EL9.
 In general, it is expected to run where the following requirements are fulfilled:

 * python3
 * uproot